King vs. Queen Bed: An In-Depth Comparison Guide + CHART

 1. Count the Number of Sleepers

 King and queen mattresses are both designed for couples or sleeping partners.
-For couples who want to sleep in the same bed as their children or pets, a king will be the option that guarantees adequate space.
+For couples who want to sleep in the same bed as their children or pets, a king will be the option that guarantees adequate space, though larger families may consider a bigger bed size like the Alaskan king for maximum comfort.

 For most single sleepers, a queen bed provides adequate space while a king tends to provide more than enough room, if not too much.
 With a queen, you can stretch your limbs as much as you want and sleep in any position you desire, meaning a king is not necessary for comfort optimization.